acrenwelge/btc-wallet/features.md

 * Cache the balance of an address to avoid querying the blockchain every time, and set a TTL for the cache
 * Lookup an address balance given a public key or xpub
 * Light / dark mode (user theme setting)
+* Add support for other languages

 ## Defects

 ### Known Bugs

+* Settings menu does not exit after changing settings
+* Selecting "Quit" does not exit if a menu option has been selected

 ### Bugs Fixed